TeamHive/npm-cleanup/README.md

 and `remove`.

 ##### `src`
-The the path to the json file that will be edited
+The path to the json file that will be edited

 ##### `override`
 This object will be deep-merged into the existing json object in the source file.
 This means existing